1. Notification of appeal determination to person responsible for the child's health, safety, or wealth (PRFC).

 (2) The CW specialist prints the final determination email, files the email in the CWS case record and, when applicable, in the resource record, and scans the email and stores it in the referral file cabinet.

 6. Appeals committee composition.
 The Appeals Committee is comprised of:

 (1) a Family-Centered Services (FCS) Program Unit program field representative who serves as the Appeals Committee chairperson;

-(3) the CPS Program Unit programs manager or designee;
+(3) the CPS Programs Unit programs manager or designee;

 (A) is designated as a rotating committee member; and

-(B) does not vote on cases to avoid potential conflicts of interest.
+(B) does not vote on cases to avoid potential conflict of interest.